Module 3 - Workplace Power, Politics & Power Moves

-And second because by being too passive you will not meet your life potential.
+And second by being too passive it will be harder for you to meet your true potential.

 You are also easy picking for the more aggressive people.
 The assholes of this world feed off submission.
 If you don’t want to change for yourself, consider at least doing it for the world.

 Remember: becoming less submissive is a favor you not only do to yourself, but to the whole world.